LuLi0077/Robotics/Kinematics/README.md

 #### 3. Decouple Inverse Kinematics problem into Inverse Position Kinematics and Inverse Orientation Kinematics; doing so derive the equations to calculate all individual joint angles.

-Note: Mathematically, this means that instead of solving twelve nonlinear equations simultaneously (one equation for each term in the first three rows of the overall homogeneous transform matrix), it is now possible to independently solve two simpler problems: first, the Cartesian coordinates of the wrist center, and then the composition of rotations to orient the end effector.
+Mathematically, this means that instead of solving twelve nonlinear equations simultaneously (one equation for each term in the first three rows of the overall homogeneous transform matrix), it is now possible to independently solve two simpler problems: first, the Cartesian coordinates of the wrist center, and then the composition of rotations to orient the end effector.
 Physically speaking, a six degree of freedom serial manipulator with a spherical wrist would use the first three joints to control the position of the wrist center (WC) while the last three joints would orient the end effector (EE) as needed.
+Since the last three joints in our robot are revolute and their joint axes intersect at a single point, we have a case of spherical wrist with `joint_5` being the common intersection point and hence the wrist center.

 * Step 1: is to complete the DH parameter table for the manipulator.
 (see DH parameter table above)